kailash-manasarovar/statement/docs/timeline/2024/july.md

 ## Big chat with the hacker

 - The chat begins and goes on till he tells me about Irene, plate lady, and I look her up and find her.

+## I see Mercedes in the Carrefour

+- I go to the Carrefour and Mercedes is behind me in the queue.
+- She looks embarrassed.
+She should be.